Centiment-io/tech-crowdfire/nodeStyleGuide/node-style-guide.md

 ### Variable names

   - `err` is reserved for errors received via a callback.
 Use `error` for local function variables

+### Using let
+  - Try to use `let` instead of `var`. let allows you to declare variables that are limited in scope to the block, statement, or expression on which it is used.
+This is unlike the var keyword, which defines a variable globally, or locally to an entire function regardless of block scope.

 ### Errors